 Here are some tips and important information to know for how DoorDash delivery actually works and to prevent mistakes:

-Separate Hot & Cold Items – Keep foods of different temperature separate and keep food platters flat during delivery.
+- Separate Hot & Cold Items – Keep foods of different temperatures separate and keep food platters flat during delivery.
 This is incredibly important from a customer service standpoint.

-Don’t Waste Time – If a customer is unavailable, there is a protocol.
+- Don’t Waste Time – If a customer is unavailable, there is a protocol.
 First, call and text the customer through the DoorDash app to attempt communication.
-If they don’t respond, mark them as unavailable the app to start a countdown clock.
-If the customer doesn’t respond in a few minutes, you are free to leave the food somewhere safe and get back to work as long as the order was not marked for ‘return’ if delivery fails
+If they don’t respond, mark them as unavailable in the app to start a countdown clock.
+If the customer doesn’t respond in a few minutes, you are free to leave the food somewhere safe and get back to work.

 Note, you have to document where you leave the food in the DoorDash app and include a photo.
 You cannot take the food with you or document your actions or you may be kicked from being a DoorDash delivery worker.